willyu1007/Orchestration-Template/prepare_docs/blueprint/hooks.md

   error_message?: string;
 }
 ```

+In many repos, abilities are implemented as local CLI tools or scripts.
+The runtime is allowed to capture the tool's stdout/stderr and either:

+- embed a truncated excerpt into `output_summary`, or
+- store the full stdout in a log file and expose a pointer (e.g. in an
+  implementation-specific field such as `stdout_log_path`).

+PostAbilityCall hooks may inspect these values to compute telemetry and quality metrics (for example, detecting frequent error-like outputs or empty results), but this remains an infra-only concern.
+Any conclusions based on stdout should be written to logs or caches, not fed back into the current AI planning loop.

 Hooks here are **infra‑only**: they log, track usage, and update caches.
 They do **not** send AI‑facing signals for the current turn.